-The New Jersey Economic Development Authority (NJEDA) has been doing their part to make sure businesses suffering the economic strain of COVID receive as much relief as possible.
+The New Jersey Economic Development Authority (NJEDA) has introduced the fourth round NJEDA grants.
+The authority wants to make sure businesses suffering the economic strain of COVID receive as much relief as possible.

 In response to Governor Murphy’s declaration of a public health emergency that began in March 2020 and continues through the present, the NJEDA began to put together programs that sought to limit the burden business owners were experiencing.

 One of these programs was the Small Business Emergency Assistance Grant Program (SBEAGP).
 This program is now in it’s fourth round, and even if you haven’t taken advantage of it up to now, there’s no reason you can’t get some much-needed state assistance to help you in this final stage of the covid pandemic.
 This article will detail all the pertinent information for obtaining a NJEDA grant in 2021.
 Let’s proceed, shall we?

 The New Jersey Economic Development Authority is currently taking pre-applications for the fourth round of their COVID-related grant program.
 The pre-registration for the program will end on April 29th, after that point there will be a rolling admission as funds are available.

 In its first three rounds, this grant has provided business owners with the capital necessary to support their payroll, supplies, or general operating expenses.
 The NJEDA is is popular and has support within the chambers of Trenton.
 As a result, New Jersey business owners most in need are getting further funding.

 For clarity’s sake, let’s call this grant by it’s name: Small Business Emergency Assistance Grant Program (SBEAGP).
 Good god, that’s a mouthful.
 As a result of the cumbersome name, you’ll probably see them discussed as “NJEDA Grants” in most cases.
 I’m not trying to add to the confusion, I just want you to know that you might hear both names if you dive into the process, don’t be concerned!